SuperMix: Supervising the Mixing Data Augmentation: Experiments

 \subsection{Knowledge Distillation}

+In addition to KD \cite{hinton2015distilling} and CRD \cite{tian2019contrastive}, we consider a simple method for distillation to highlight the effectiveness of mixing augmentation.
+In this method, we train the student models to classify mixed images labeled by the teacher model.
+The labels only show the winner class and does not contain any information regarding the rest of the classes.
+We refer to this method as Cross-Entropy (CE) distillation.

-{\bf Results on CIFAR-100} Tables \ref{tab:resultssamenets} and \ref{tab:resultsdifferentnets} presents the results for two challenging scenarios of distillation where teachers and students are and are not from the same architecture, respectively.
-Training the students to classify the data generated by the mixing augmentation methods consistently outperforms previous methods in both distillation scenarios.
-The data generated by SuperMix demonstrates the best performance across all evaluations, and, on five out of seven teacher-student setups from the same architecture, students trained on the SuperMix data outperform their teachers.
-Last five rows in Tables \ref{tab:resultssamenets} and \ref{tab:resultsdifferentnets} present the results for knowledge distillation using the original KD \cite{hinton2015distilling}.
-Interestingly, even using the unlabeled data of ImgNet32 with KD outperforms the combination of CRD+KD when networks share the same architecture.
-The results on MixUp, CutMix, and SuperMix demonstrate that they can enhance the performance of other distillation techniques.
+{\bf Results on CIFAR-100:} Tables \ref{tab:resultssamenets} and \ref{tab:resultsdifferentnets} presents the results for two challenging scenarios of distillation.
+In the first scenario, teacher and student are from the same family of architectures but have different depth/wideness and capacity.
+In the second scenario, teacher and student are from completely different network architectures.
+Employing the simple CE method using the mixed data consistently outperforms previous methods in both distillation scenarios.
+The data generated by SuperMix demonstrates the best performance across all evaluations, and, on five out of seven teacher-student setups from the same architecture family, students trained on the SuperMix data outperform their teachers.
+Last four rows in Tables \ref{tab:resultssamenets} and \ref{tab:resultsdifferentnets} present the results for knowledge distillation using the original KD \cite{hinton2015distilling}.
+More importantly, results on MixUp, CutMix, and SuperMix demonstrate that they can notably enhance the performance of the distillation techniques.

 These observations highlight three crucial points.
 First, the limited size of the training set is a major factor constraining the performance of knowledge distillation.
 According to Table \ref{tab:resultssamenets}, almost all of the students achieve comparable results to CRD when external data of ImgNet32 is provided.
-Second, mixing augmentation provides more informative data for the distillation compared to unlabeled data from an external source.
-Third, the supervised mixing results in rich images that are highly favorable for the task of knowledge distillation and outperforms blind mixing methods.
+Second, mixing augmentation provides more informative data for distillation compared to unlabeled data from an external source.
+Third, the supervised mixing results in rich images that are highly favorable for knowledge distillation and outperforms blind mixing methods.